Liberatys/rusty-swiss-village-directory/README.md

 ## Benchmark

-For now the test case is to perform 1000 looks by name.
+For now the test case is to perform 1000 searches by name.
 This will most often only return one value... but that should not be a problem.

 Tests are performed using rake test tasks.